 On no account let anyone stay in their tent on a hot day.
 It is very dangerous!

 Take care of yourself and your friends, especially those who take a long time to recover after concerts.
 Make sure they’re alright.
 If your friends can’t come with you, try to make friends with your neighbours at the campsite.
 Take care of one another and keep an eye on one another’s belongings.
 Keep your most valuable possessions with you.

 Remember our motto!

 Our motto is: 'Stop Drugs!
 Stop Violence!'.
-Be tolerant and open to other Festival attendants.
-Be nice and help other people.
+Be tolerant and open to other Festival-goers.
+Strive to be nice and help other people.
 We create a vibrant, varied community which serves to prove that different people can co-exist peacefully.
 Don’t be lenient towards drug dealers or aggressive instigators and report them to the Peace Patrol!

 Make sure to read & follow Festival Rules & Regulations!